-Twenty four residential buildings in the UNA are currently part of the UNA / UBC Composting Project.
+Twenty three residential buildings in the UNA are currently part of the UNA / UBC Composting Project.

 Collected on campus and used locally, this closed-loop composting program will turn food scraps into nutrient-rich soil.
 One of the major advantages that differentiates the UBC Waste Management service, is their bin washing service.
 This free bin washing service will help address and minimize odour and insect issues that are often associate with organic waste bins.